 If you’ve already started your Nevada personal injury case or if you’re even thinking about filing a claim, it’s important to know what pretrial motions are and how they might impact your case.
 A pretrial motion is a formal request to have the judge rule on an issue or a question before the trial even begins.

 A pretrial motion can make or break your case.
 It’s critical to understand how they work, how to use them to your advantage, and how to fight back when the other side tries to use them as an unfair legal tactic.
-Adam S. Kutner & Associates can help you better understand how pretrial motions can affect your case.
+Adam S. Kutner, Injury Attorneys can help you better understand how pretrial motions can affect your case.
 Here’s what you need to know about common types of motions in a personal injury case.

 What Is a Motion?